ResearchStack/ResearchStack/README.md

 ## Converting an existing ResearchKit AppCore iOS app to ResearchStack's Skin

-This isn't well documented or even well implemented at this point, but this should get you started:
 - Assets can be dragged and dropped into the assets folder of your project.
 - Please make sure to validate and check for malformed JSON
 - Please make sure your links define a url in your HTML.
 An empty HREF attribute will reload the same file in a different activity.